Inflect logo

 Nuremberg functions as a critical regional interconnection point, ensuring high availability for data-heavy industries across Bavaria.

-Carrier Density & Carrier Neutrality: Carrier count: over 30 – as of September 2025.
-The market supports a dense ecosystem of approximately 30–40 carriers, providing competitive access to local and international transit providers.
+Carrier Density & Carrier Neutrality: Carrier count: over 30 – as of January 2026.
+The market supports a dense ecosystem of 30 to 40 carriers, providing competitive access to local and international transit providers without vendor lock-in.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions – as of September 2025.
-Physical on-ramps are concentrated in Frankfurt, but local providers offer high-speed private extensions to reach AWS, Google Cloud (GCP), and Microsoft Azure in approximately 3 milliseconds.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions – as of January 2026.
+While physical on-ramps are concentrated in Frankfurt, local providers offer high-speed private extensions to reach AWS, Google Cloud (GCP), and Microsoft Azure in approximately 3 milliseconds.

 Internet Exchange Points (IXPs): The N-IX (Nuremberg Internet Exchange) acts as the central regional hub, keeping local traffic within the metropolitan area to minimize latency for B2B applications.